-Where D = least distance of distinct vision
+Where D = the least distance of distinct vision

 F = focal length of the convex lens

 - The focal length of the convex lens should be small because smaller the focal length of the lens, greater will be its magnifying power.